 This is where ART can help.
 ART helps the accounting department eliminate up to 30% of the total reconciliation volume each month, automate cover sheets and other labor-intensive administration so that accountants can win back their time and their sanity.

 And SkyStem’s ART can do even more.
-Real-time monitoring, insight and reporting gives bosses like you tools that were never available before, allowing you to see more and do more, without burdening the staff with your pesky status requests.
+Real-time monitoring, insight, and reporting give bosses like you tools that were never available before, allowing you to see more and do more, without burdening the staff with your pesky status requests.
 (Just kidding, your status requests are never pesky!)

 Streamline the Close